Thursday, November 19, 2009

 K2tog - decrease by knitting two stitches together.

-This knit stuffed bee pattern was created by Chemknits for your personal or charity use.
-You are not distribute or reprint this pattern without the permission of Chemknits. © 2009 ChemKnits
+This this pattern was created by ChemKnits for your personal or charity use.
+This pattern is not to be replicated, sold or redistributed without permission from ChemKnits. © 2009 ChemKnits

 1. This is the cutest thing...we do things like that in our family too...when I was growing up everyone had Lou at the end of their name started by Aunt Lou of course...I will make this for my daughter Aimee Belle, affectionately known as Miss B!
 Thanks!